Start preparing now to develop yourself as a strong UC graduate school candidate.

 It’s never too early to start preparing for graduate school.
 Check out these tips for researching prospective graduate programs and establishing important relationships that will help you in applying to graduate school.

 Gain research experience

-Follow this checklist to develop yourself as a strong graduate school candidate.
+Follow this roadmap to develop yourself as a strong graduate school candidate.
 Ideally, begin to prepare for grad school during your freshman year.
 But even if you're a sophomore, junior or senior, it's not too late to get started.
-Even if you're unsure about applying, follow this checklist so you'll be prepared if you decide to continue your studies later.

 Worried about money?

 Don't let finances stop you from applying to grad school.
 Many resources are available to help cover the costs of your graduate education.

 GRE and other standardized tests

 Many programs require the Graduate Record Examinations (GRE) or other standardized test for admission.

 Prepare for and take tests early so you will have time to study and retake them if you're not satisfied with your score.